cbeck88/faucet-package/README.md

 ## Testing that it is working

-You can try navigating to `http://123.456.789.000` in the browser to see if you can access the `index.html` page.
-You may be able to request payment by pasting your b58 into the form.

 You can try to ask the dev-faucet for its status:

 ```
 curl http://123.456.789.000/status
 ```

 You should get back a json blob.
+This will include the faucet's public address if you want to fund it.

-If the `index.html` page is not working, but `status` is, you may be able to request payment directly using curl.
+You can request payment directly using curl.

 ```
 curl http://123.456.789.000/ -d '{"b58_address": "5KBMnd8cs5zPsytGgZrjmQ8z9VJYThuh1B39pKzDERTfzm3sVGQxnZPC8JEWP69togpSPRz3e6pBsLzwnMjrXTbDqoRTQ8VF98sQu7LqjL5"}' -X POST